 7. Montauk Lighthouse, Montauk.
 The first lighthouse in New York State and the fourth oldest active lighthouse in the United States!
 Located on the easternmost point of Long Island, the historical society has been working hard to help preserve this historic landmark.
 Get in your daily workout by climbing the 137 iron steps to the top, or take advantage of the beautiful ocean views as far as the eye can see by walking the trail around the lighthouse.

 8. Fire Island.
-Ready for a day of adventure?
-Take one of the three ferries from the South Shore of Long Island over to Fire Island!
+Ready for a day of adventure on Long Island with kids?
+Take one of the three ferries from the South Shore over to Fire Island!
 This tiny island is actually a barrier in-between Long Island and the Atlantic Ocean.
 Check out the endless beautiful beaches, amazing outdoor restaurants, and charming gift shops.
 Fun fact: With the exception of emergency and service vehicles, there are no cars allowed on Fire Island!
 From biking through town, enjoying the beaches and water activities, decorating sea shells, to hiking in the Sunken Forest, Fire Island is Long Island’s own secret getaway!

 9. Seal Walk, Oakdale.
 A perfect activity to enjoy the cooler winter months!
 Bundle up, get some exercise and fresh air, and see these amazing animals up close in their natural habitats.
 Make sure you make reservations, as spots fill up quickly!